Skip to content

 \[ \mathbf{F} = \begin{bmatrix} \mathbf{I}_3 & \Delta t\,\mathbf{I}_3 & \mathbf{0}_{3\times1} & \mathbf{0}_{3\times1} \\ \mathbf{0}_{3\times3} & \mathbf{I}_3 & \mathbf{0}_{3\times1} & \mathbf{0}_{3\times1} \\ \mathbf{0}_{1\times3} & \mathbf{0}_{1\times3} & 1 & \Delta t \\ \mathbf{0}_{1\times3} & \mathbf{0}_{1\times3} & 0 & 1 \end{bmatrix}. \]

-The process noise covariance depends on the configured user type (receiver.type):
+The process noise covariance depends on the configured user type (user.type):

 • surface users apply a constant diagonal covariance sourced from estimation.process_noise_diag.